NickBot-dev/azure-network-protocols/README.md

 </p>
 <p>
 Observe DHCP Traffic.
 This protocol is used to assign an IP Address to devices when they are first connected to the network.
 DHCP uses UDP Ports: 67 and 68.
-Back in Wireshark, filter for DHCP traffic only From your Windows 10 VM, attempt to issue your VM a new IP address from the command line Open PowerShell as an admin and run the command "ipconfig /renew".
+Back in Wireshark, filter for DHCP traffic only From your Windows 10 Virtual Machine, attempt to issue a new IP address from the command line.
+Open PowerShell as an adminintrator and run the command "ipconfig /renew".
 We will see the DHCP traffic appearing in WireShark

 </p>
 <br />